 Public transport in Iraq

 Public transport in Iraq is very limited and should not be used by foreigners due to the security risks involved.
 Much of the transport infrastructure was destroyed during the war.
-The metro, buses and shared taxis are used by locals in the major cities, but these systems are not formalised and are unreliable.
+Trains, for example, are not functional.
+Buses and shared taxis operate to some extent in the major cities, but these systems are unreliable and often unsafe.

 Driving in Iraq

-Expats living in Iraq do not often drive themselves and are typically transported by armoured vehicles or by a local driver.
-Travelling at night is to be avoided, especially in city centres.
+Expats living in Iraq do not often drive themselves and are typically transported by armoured vehicles, via convoy or by a local driver.
+Travel should only be attempted during daylight.

 Expat Health Insurance